techiediaries/techiediaries/_posts/2020/angular-9/node-chat/2020-06-05-jwt-rest-api-auth-node-typescript-typeorm-database.md

 - [Private Chat Rooms in Angular 9/Ionic 5: Working with TypeScript Strings, Arrays, Promises, and RxJS Behavior/Replay Subjects](https://www.techiediaries.com/angular/typescript-strings-arrays-promises-rxjs-behavior-replay-subjects/)

 This is the second part of our tutorial series for building a chat mobile application with Node.js, TypeScript, Ionic 5, and Angular 9.
+You'll learn:

 - How to set up TypeORM and create a database, TypeORM is the most mature ORM in TypeScript.
 - How to use SQLite database with Node and TypeScript.
 TypeORM supports all major databases like MySQL, PostgreSQL, MSSQL, Oracle, and MongoDB but for simplicity we'll use SQLite3.
 - How to create a TypeORM entity for working with the users SQLite database.
 - How to create a Nest.js service for working with the users database.
-- How to enabling CORS in Node and TypeScript.
+- How to enable CORS in Node and TypeScript.

 > Note: Chatkit is the hosted chat service provided by Pusher which is now retired.
 You can either use your own hosted chat server with an open source solution like [https://chatsdk.co/](https://chatsdk.co/) which is based on Firebase or use PubNub Chat, an alternative paid service for Chatkit.